In December of 2015, Google rolled out a mobile-friendly algorithm update, which had a very specific focus on website load times.

 You can run simulations to test your user’s experience with global locations, modern devices, and the latest browser versions.

 Using WebPage Test, you’ll quickly gain insight and a better understanding of what is making.

 Improve page speed for a better user experience

+How fast should a website load?
 Many factors contribute to site speed, including network bandwidth, server infrastructure, query optimization, and more.

 Luckily for us, there are some very easy things we can do to improve how fast our site loads.